A Chinese trousse with shagreen case

 The eating sets were commonly worn by the Chinese and vary in quality.

-This example has a knife with long fullered blade.
+This example has a knife with long fullered blade with a nice heat treatment pattern.
 The handle is made of two bone slabs, riveted together with iron rivets.
 The pommel is made of paktong.
 The blade shows a fine cutting edge and has a double edged tip.
 The old patinated bone chopsticks are in round form and fit perfectly in the scabbard.
 The scabbard is made of wood, wrapped in polished rayskin (Shagreen) and has paktong fittings.
 The scabbard has one suspension ring.

 The shagreen is decorated with red stained lucky coin symbols.